harrison-ai/cookiecutter-terraform/{{ cookiecutter.project_slug }}/README.md

 ## Build Pipeline

-A Buildkite Pipeline specification is included that will run a Terraform `validate` and Terraform `fmt` command across the entire `./tf` directory.
+A GitHub Actions job specification is included that will run a Terraform `validate` and Terraform `fmt` command across the entire `./tf` directory.

 ## What is this repository for?